Identifying Video Game Debugging Bottlenecks: An Industry Perspective: Methodology

 \subsection{Study 2: Survey}

 This research surveyed 20 game developers who actively created artifacts to be integrated in the game.
-The survey consisted of seven questions with anonymity being respected.
-The questions focused on asking about their role, years of experience in the role, frequency of participating in debugging, years of experience in using Unreal Engine, collaboration frequency, and their game debugging setup.
+This narrows down the participation to seven roles having a technical background or those with the ability to submit changes to the engine through tools.
+The survey consisted of three questions with anonymity being respected.
+The questions focused on asking about their role, years of experience in the role, and years of experience in using Unreal Engine.
 Of the 21 surveys sent, 20 participants agreed to share their answers, while 1 refused to share their answers.
 The survey was sent internally by sharing the survey link and 2 months were given to collect responses.

-As seen in Figure \ref{tab:role-experience}, the majority of our participants have between 4 to over 10 years of experience in their current role and as such their preferred debugging techniques may vary based on the games they've debugged in the past.
+As seen in Figure \ref{tab:role-experience} on page \pageref{tab:role-experience}, the majority of our participants have between 4 to over 10 years of experience in their current role and as such their preferred debugging techniques may vary based on the games they've debugged in the past.
 On the other hand, they have about 1-6 years of experience using the Unreal Engine to develop games.
 As such, the roles studied have a solid understanding of how to develop games but may be new to some of the debugging tools available in the Unreal Engine editor.